apache/beam/website/www/site/content/en/documentation/basics.md

 A Beam runner runs a Beam pipeline on a specific platform.
 Most runners are translators or adapters to massively parallel big data processing systems, such as Apache Flink, Apache Spark, Google Cloud Dataflow, and more.
+For example, the Flink runner translates a Beam pipeline into a Flink job.
 The Direct Runner runs pipelines locally so you can test, debug, and validate that your pipeline adheres to the Apache Beam model as closely as possible.

-If you build a runner, you write translation code and often some customed operators for your data processing engine.
-Sometimes "runner" is used to refer to the full stack.

-A runner has just a single method: `run`.
-This method should be asynchronous and results in a `PipelineResult`, which generally is a job descriptor for the data processing engine.
-This provides methods for checking the job's status, cancelling the job, and waiting for job to terminate.

 For an up-to-date list of Beam runners and which features of the Apache Beam model they support, see the runner